 - Local anesthesia.
 Local anesthesia is used in all oral surgeries, usually along with other forms of anesthesia.
 Local anesthesia is applied directly to the surgical site to immediately calm any sensation of pain in the area.

-- Nitrous oxide (laughing gas).
-Nitrous oxide is an inhaled gas that is often used along with other types of anesthesia to help give the patient a sense of calm about their procedure — it’s called laughing gas because sometimes patients feel giddy.
-Nitrous oxide has a mild pain-controlling effect but allows the patient to remain conscious.
+- Laughing Gas.
+Laughing gas is an inhaled gas that is often used along with other types of anesthesia to help give the patient a sense of calm about their procedure — it’s called laughing gas because sometimes patients feel giddy.
+Laughing gas has a mild pain-controlling effect but allows the patient to remain conscious.

 - Intravenous (IV) sedation.
 Wisdom teeth extraction is most commonly performed under intravenous (IV) sedation, during which the patient enters a sleep-like state and has no awareness of the procedure taking place.
-For this type of anesthesia, patients must not have anything to eat or drink (excluding prescription medications with a sip of water) for at least 8 hours before receiving IV sedation — and a responsible adult should be present to drive the patient home after surgery.
+For this type of anesthesia, patients must not have anything to eat or drink (excluding prescription medications with a sip of water) for at least 8 hours before receiving IV sedation — and a responsible adult should be present to drive you home and remain with you for 24 hours after surgery.

 Wisdom Teeth Removal Cost in Grand Rapids, MI